 Why the term "abortion doctor" would be considered a "pejorative label" by those who consider this so noble a practice as guarding this, the most fundamental of constitutional rights for women, is not really clear, but it is just wrong.
 Before they were praised as valiant defenders of women, and now they are being called abortionists.

 But all is not lost; the Dissent takes refuge in three main areas.
 One, they make sure that the other side knows that all their efforts are fruitless.
-Justice Ginsburg tries to accomplish this by repeating the idea that, "[t]he law saves not a single fetus from destruction, for it targets only a
+Justice Ginsburg tries to accomplish this by repeating the idea that, "[t]he law saves not a single fetus from destruction, for it targets only a method of performing abortions."
+So there!

 If there is anything at all redemptive to be said of today's opinion, it is that the Court is not willing to foreclose entirely a constitutional challenge to the Act.
 'The Act is open,' the Court states, 'to proper as-applied challenge in a discrete case.'